 While the above logic is a helpful starting point, there’s a fair bit more to cover.
 Lucky for you, we’ve got you covered with our very own article on the subject with everything you need to know!

 Gender and Pronouns

-German Genders Questionnaire: A Simple Way to Determine the Gender of Any Noun
+German Genders Questionnaire: How to Determine the Gender of Any Noun

-So, how do you use the questionnaire?
-It’s really simple.
-Just go through the questions in order.
-A “yes” answer to a question means that you’ve found the correct gender for your noun and can stop.
-If you answer “no,” move on to the next question until you answer “yes.”
+The questionnaire is very simple.
+Go through the questions in order.
+A “yes” answer means that you’ve found the correct gender for your noun and can stop.
+If you answer “no,” move on to the next question; continue until you answer “yes.”